Sundays for Youth & Children

 Christmas Holiday Activities

-Advent Wreaths and Chains, Sunday, December 2, 2018 – Prepare for the coming of the Christ Child by making an Advent wreath with fresh evergreens.
+Advent Wreaths and Chains, Sunday, December 1, 2019 – Prepare for the coming of the Christ Child by making an Advent wreath with fresh evergreens.
 The wreath reminds us that God, like the circle, has no beginning and no end while the evergreens symbolize our everlasting relationship with God, the source of continuous new life.
 Children can also make an Advent paper chain with devotionals and service ideas to countdown to Christmas Day.
+Meet in the Fellowship Hall.

-Christmas Pageant – December 16, 2018.
+Christmas Pageant – December 22, 2019.
 Join us for a fun retelling of the Nativity story in scripture and carols.
 Children, teens and adults are all invited to participate in this intergenerational production that is sure to be a favorite for participants and audience alike.
-The Christmas Pageant serves as the Gospel Reading and Sermon at the 10:30 a.m. service.

 Lent & Easter Activities